Chealion/rumpusUserCreation/README.markdown

 A faster method for users to create FTP accounts in a pre-existing setup: it will create the folder and add the user along with send an email containing the details so it can be forwarded to the client.

-Requirements: Python 2.5, if you have Leopard you're good to go but if you're running Tiger you'll want to install it via say [MacPorts](http://macports.org), Xcode to build the client application.
+Requirements: Python 2.5+ (untested with Python 3.x), if you have Leopard or Snow Leopard you're good to go but if you're running Tiger you'll want to install it via say [MacPorts](http://macports.org), Xcode to build the client application.

 -------------